 "Great things have been effected by a few men well conducted."

-The George Rogers Clark Memorial
+The Interior of the Clark Memorial